 The president and board ask members of the University community to report information they have regarding possible violations of this policy to the Department of Public Safety or the Office of the Dean of Undergraduate Students.

 Hazing can be a violation of New Jersey law as well as a violation of University policy.
+A student may be found responsible for violating University policy even if not charged or found guilty of a crime under New Jersey law.

 New Jersey Law

-- A person is guilty of hazing, if, in connection with initiation of applicants to or members of a student or fraternal organization, whose membership is primarily students or alumni of the organization or an institution of higher education, the person knowingly or recklessly:
+a) A person is guilty of hazing, if, in connection with initiation of applicants to or members of a student or fraternal organization, whose membership is primarily students or alumni of the organization or an institution of higher education, the person knowingly or recklessly:

 - causes, coerces, or otherwise induces another person to commit an act that violates federal or State criminal law;